elastic/elastic-package/README.md

 _Context: global_

-Use this command to move packages between the snapshot, staging, and production stages of the package registry.
+[DEPRECATED] Use this command to move packages between the snapshot, staging, and production stages of the package registry.

 This command is intended primarily for use by administrators.